dalalsunil1986/Hato/README.md

-# Hato
+# Hāto
-Welcome on the official Hato kernel repository.
+Welcome on the official Hāto kernel repository.

-+ What is Hato ?
++ What is Hāto ?

-Hato (hearth in japanesse) is a 64 bits kernel.
+Hāto (hearth in japanesse) is a 64 bits kernel.
 The goal of project is to create a base-kernel for any operating systems.

 + How I can contribute ?